-ABOUT THE 2017/18 SUSTAINABILITY REPORT
+ABOUT THE 2018/19 SUSTAINABILITY REPORT

-Momentum Group has prepared the Company's Sustainability Report for the 2017/18 financial year, which covers the Parent Company, Momentum Group AB (publ), Corporate Registration Number 559072-1352, and all of its operational subsidiaries.
+Momentum Group has prepared the Company's Sustainability Report for the 2018/19 financial year, which covers the Parent Company, Momentum Group AB (publ), Corporate Registration Number 559072-1352, and all of its operational subsidiaries.

 In preparing the Sustainability Report, guidance has been taken from existing practices and guidelines for fulfilling the requirements of the Swedish Annual Accounts Act with respect to sustainability reporting.
 No standard for sustainability reporting has been applied in full.
-Since this is Momentum Group's first Sustainability Report, no material changes in the application of principles for reporting, or its scope, have occurred.
-In signing the 2017/18 Annual Report, the Board of Directors of Momentum Group AB also approved the Sustainability Report.
+No material changes in the application of principles for reporting, or its scope, have occurred compared with the previous year's Sustainability Report.
+In signing the 2018/19 Annual Report, the Board of Directors of Momentum Group AB also approved the Sustainability Report.